 The interaction between volcanoes and the rifts that underlie the Vatnajökull ice cap takes many forms, the most spectacular of which is the jökulhlaup – a sudden flood caused by the breach of the margin of a glacier during an eruption.
 This recurrent phenomenon has led to the emergence of unique sandur plains, river systems and rapidly evolving canyons.
 Volcanic areas are home to endemic groundwater fauna that has survived the Ice Age.

 Brazil – Paraty and Ilha Grande – Culture and Biodiversity

 Rounding out our list of new World Heritage Sites for 2019 is the only Mixed site for the year.
 It covers Brazil’s best-preserved coastal town, Paraty, along with four important Brazilian Atlantic forests nearby.
 The forests are home to many endangered species like jaguar and spider monkeys, while the town was an important historic trading port, mainly trading in gold and unfortunately – slaves.

 The historic centre of Paraty has retained its 18th century plan and much of its colonial architecture dating from the 18th and early 19th centuries.

 So there you have it!
 29 new World Heritage Sites for 2019; well above average for recent years.
 And there’s definitely some highlights and well deserved inclusions this year, particularly Bagan and Babylon.
-Of the new additions, we’ve only visited Jaipur City and Bagan, so we’ll eventually be making videos about all of these new sites!
+Of the new additions, we’ve only visited Jaipur City, Budj Bim, the Osaka Tomb Mounds and Bagan, so we’ll eventually be making videos about all of these new sites.

-Curious to know about the process for adding new sites?
-Or what makes a World Heritage site?
+Curious to know about the process for adding new World Heritage sites?
 Our World Heritage Sites – Your Questions Answered megapost has all the answers!